simonlandau/progressor-web-interface/README.md

 ## Acknowledgments

-- [Tindeq](https://tindeq.com) for creating the Progressor device
+- [Tindeq](https://tindeq.com) for creating the Progressor device and providing an open standard for device communication
 - The Web Bluetooth API community

 ## Disclaimer

 This is an unofficial project and is not affiliated with or endorsed by Tindeq.
+The Tindeq Progressor device uses an open communication standard that allows third-party applications like this one to interface with it.
+While we strive to maintain compatibility with the device, this software is provided "as is" without warranty of any kind.
 Use at your own risk.

+The Tindeq name and Progressor are trademarks of Tindeq, and their use in this project is for identification purposes only.